-For my project as part of our student authored website, I created an HTML markup of a passage from the Tuscaroran author David Cusick’s Sketches of Ancient History of the Six Nations (1827).
-I used this digitally marked up passage from a book in Amherst College’s Kim-Wait Eisenberg Native American book collection to create a short and informal essay made up of my observation from the HTML markup and a few related text visualizations.
+For my project as part of the Digital Scholarship internship and our student authored website, I created an HTML markup of a passage from the Tuscaroran author David Cusick’s Sketches of Ancient History of the Six Nations (1827).
+I used this marked up passage from a book in the KWE Native American book collection to create a short and informal essay made up of my observation from the HTML markup and a few related text visualizations.
 While smaller in its initial scope, this work serves as proof of concept for future students’ literary inquiries through this or a similar type of analysis.

 Interests: Of the nearly 1400 works by Native American authors that make up the KWE collection, I quickly developed a particular interest in Sketches.
 I was especially drawn in by the amount of geographic and geologic details throughout the book.
 With my initial project ideas, I wanted to explore the significance of place within this creation story through some sort of digital mapping.
-For reasons I detail in my process page I eventually shifted my focus to exploring patterns in Cusick’s language through text analysis tools.
+For reasons I document better in my section of Our Process page, I eventually shifted my focus to exploring patterns in Cusick’s language through text analysis tools.
 As I began working on my final project, I wanted to know what patterns or structures existed in Cusick’s text and how the implications of those patterns could contribute to scholarly conversations around this work.

 [Key: Noun/Pronouns, Adjectives, Adverbs, Active Verbs, Passive Verbs.
 Spelling errors or inconsistencies have been corrected from original text for better results from text analysis tools.
 Grammar, punctuation have stayed the same as original.]